ramuta/gae-2nd-gen-examples/README.md

 ## Troubleshooting

 Note that `google-cloud-datastore` requires a `google-cloud-core` library version less than 0.30.0 (currently 0.28.1), while `google-cloud-firestore` requires a version bigger than 1.0.0. (currently 1.0.3).
-That's why you're probably need to use two separate virtual environments (one with the datastore lib and the other with the firestore lib).
+That's why you might need to use two separate virtual environments (one with the datastore lib and the other with the firestore lib).

 Or to run `pip install google-cloud-datastore` or `google-cloud-firestore` each time you would want to switch the project.

+But in my experience this wasn't needed.
+Try it out and you'll see.

 ## Improvement proposals or issues found?